flindersuni/DeepThoughtHPC-docs/docs/source/Access/GettingAccess.md

 ## Flinders Staff / HDR Students

-1. Create a ServiceOne Ticket asking for Access to the HPC.
+1. Create a [ServiceOne](https://flindersuni.service-now.com) Ticket asking for Access to the HPC.
+Currently the request is under the following path: Research Services -> Undertake Research -> Access to DeepThought HPC.

 2. Pick your Operating System ([Unix/Linux/MacOS](#unix-linux-macos) or [Windows](#windows) )